Remember the mortgage industry back in the good old days?

 Back before the great recession, before all these new rules, regulations, and all the bureaucratic red tape?
 Don’t get me wrong, my strength is that I wasn’t around to remember all of this, but studying history is important so let’s talk about it.

-Sales Managers, especially the ones in the mortgage industry that haven’t produced since pre-recession days, they typically don’t understand the challenges today’s LOs face because they never had to contend with all these obstacles, hurdles and legal minefields themselves, back when they were LOs.
+Sales Managers, especially the ones in the mortgage industry that haven’t produced since pre-recession days, typically don’t understand the challenges today’s LOs face because they never had to contend with all these obstacles, hurdles, and legal minefields themselves, back when they were LOs.

 It’s not that simple anymore.

-You can’t just go out there and network for business or just sell your products they way you could before because, frankly, everyone else is selling the same thing.
+You can’t just go out there and network for business or just sell your products the way you could before because, frankly, everyone else is selling the same thing.

 I mean, it’s not like there is any good reason a real estate agent who has ties with a lender, already has an established relationship with a loan officer…

 What’s one good reason they should stop doing business with their current lender and start a new relationship with you?

 They couldn’t care less about who their client gets a loan from because now the offers are all the same.

 As a loan officer, what can you do?